vsheahan/Latent-Space-Invaders/METRICS_GLOSSARY.md

 **Intuition**: Do the vectors point in the same direction?

-**Why use it**: Good for high-dimensional data where magnitude matters less than direction.
+**Why I used it**: Good for high-dimensional data where magnitude matters less than direction.
+Also, I needed more than one metric to blame when things failed.

-**In this project**: Secondary metric in Embedding Space Invaders.
+**In Embedding Space Invaders**: Secondary metric.

-**Problem encountered**: Similar issues to Mahalanobis - attacks and safe prompts pointed in similar directions.
+**Problem**: Same as Mahalanobis - attacks and safe prompts pointed in similar directions.
+Turns out adversarial prompts are designed to blend in.
+Who knew?
+(Everyone.
+Everyone knew.)

 ---